-- 3.1 All Chief Officers are responsible for ensuring these Standing Orders are applied and understood across their directorates. - 3.2 Chief Officers must not commence or permit the commencement of a procurement process without specific delegated authority to act under the scheme of delegation.
-Where a tender process is likely to exceed the FTS thresholds, the relevant Cabinet Member must be informed and approve the tender prior to publication through a published decision or other authorised decision in accordance with the Council's Constitution.
+- 3.1 All Executive Directors are responsible for ensuring these Standing Orders are applied and understood across their directorates. - 3.2 Executive directors must not commence or permit the commencement of a procurement process without specific delegated authority to act under the scheme of delegation, or from the relevant Cabinet Member, through a published decision or other authorised decision in accordance with the Council's Constitution.